Ajten1994/python-package-manager/README.md

 # Python Package Manager README

-This is the README for your extension "Python Package Manager".
 This extension helps you identify and remove unused Python packages in your projects.

 ## Features